-Our Spiritual Care staff is specially trained to assist persons of all faiths as well as those with no faith tradition who want spiritual support in coping with illness, loss or trauma.
+Our Spiritual Health staff is specially trained to assist persons of all faiths as well as those with no faith tradition who want spiritual support in coping with illness, loss or trauma.
 Our intent is to provide you and your family members supportive spiritual care that will help bring healing and wholeness in your life.

 - Patient visits and support to help you and your family cope during illness, crisis, change or loss